WordPress/gutenberg/docs/how-to-guides/block-tutorial/applying-styles-with-stylesheets.md

 ## Overview

-A block typically inserts markup (HTML) into post content that you want to style in someway.
-This guides walks through a few different ways you can use CSS with the block editor and how to work with styles and stylesheets.
+A block typically inserts markup (HTML) into post content that you want to style in some way.
+This guide walks through a few different ways you can use CSS with the block editor and how to work with styles and stylesheets.

 ## Before you start